UTSA-ICS/galahad/assembler/README.md

 To run the constructor on a PVM image file, the running application will require root privelages so it can mount and modify the image.

 This will copy the `base_img` to `self.work_dir/disk.img` and mount it at `/tmp/img_mount`.
-Then, modified code from the ssh stages will run to write files to the image in-place.
+Then, code will run to write files to the image in-place.
+It will install the modified kernel, the LSM module, transducers, and users' public SSH keys.
 This process does not require a hypervisor to be installed, nor does it require access to AWS.
 The new modified image will be copied to `output_dir/disk.img` and can be launched as a Xen or Xenblanket PVM.

 Here is an example of how to create a unity from a base Ubuntu 16.04 image:
 ```